Beka-Bat1/hackrHub-challenge/README.md

-#Down below is show what we were supposed to do in challenge // Completed
+# Below is shown what we were supposed to do in challenge // Completed

 Before you begin **please make sure you read this readme file entirely** and that you understand everything.
 If there's anything that you don't understand, please don't hesitate to reach out and ask.